 Solution: Outdoor impressions and experiences

 DOOH offers people a change of pace from the content on their phones or laptops.
 Interactive and auditory screens are an example of developing technologies that present engaging ways to connect your brand with residents out in the city.
-With additional fields such as computer vision, some networks - like Grocery TV - can even verify impressions so that you have an accurate account of views for your ads.

 The issue: Adjusting ad content while it's live